Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 Upon the filing of the certified copies of the original papers and the transcript, and the payment of costs, the probate court to which the proceedings have been transferred may assign a case number and by journal entry, accept jurisdiction.
 A copy of the entry accepting jurisdiction shall be returned to the court of original jurisdiction.
 Thereupon, the probate court to which the proceedings have been transferred shall acquire jurisdiction over the guardian and the ward as though such probate court had jurisdiction and appointed the guardian in the first instance, and the jurisdiction of the probate court from which the proceedings have been transferred shall cease.

-2111.48 Certain acts validated.
+Section 2111.48 | Certain acts validated.

-2111.49 Report of guarding of incompetent.
+Section 2111.49 | Report of guardian of incompetent.

-(A)(1) Subject to division (A)(3) of this section, the guardian of an incompetent person shall file a guardian’s report with the court two years after the date of the issuance of the guardian’s letters of appointment and biennially after that time, or at any other time upon the motion or a rule of the probate court.
-The report shall be in a form prescribed by the court and shall include all of the following:
+(A)(1) Subject to division (A)(3) of this section, the guardian of an incompetent person shall file a guardian's report with the court two years after the date of the issuance of the guardian's letters of appointment and biennially after that time, or at any other time upon the motion or a rule of the probate court.
+The report shall be in a form prescribed by the court and shall include all of the following.

 (a) The present address of the place of residence of the ward;